 Interested in this programme?
-Watch our webinar from Wednesday 14 March.
+Watch our webinar.

 If you are interested in studying such issues, this one-year Master's programme is for you.
 You will develop knowledge about interdisciplinary theoretical perspectives on social policy and interventions, which will help you gain in-depth insight into the methodology and skills needed to research social policy and intervention issues in the domain of health and wellbeing, in particular related to work, care and participation.
 More specifically, you will look into problems such as:

 - (Youth) unemployment

 You will also study people's strategies for dealing with social risks, including:

 - Social entrepreneurship

 - Innovative care networks

 - Multicultural collaborative efforts

 This will be done by combining knowledge from the behavioural and social sciences.